noname390/BVE-Gensokyo-Railway/dev.md

 # Developer Guide
-Note: This document contains untranslated parts.<br>
+Note: This document contains untranslated parts.(Chinese and Japanese words)<br>
 ## Setup develop environment
 1. Download Bve Trainsim 5 from the offical website.
 2. Get a text editor.
 Vscode is recommended.
 You can also use the Windows notepad since most files here are txt.